 We all need a change of pace as we look forward to celebrating Christmas and spending time with our families.

 *This post contains affiliated links

-Now that we all agree on that, why not use this crazy (but so much fun) time of the year to try out some real life problems and get you children thinking.
+Now that we all agree on that, why not use this crazy (but so much fun) time of the year to try out some real-life problems and get your children thinking.

 There are two levels to this problem.
 The first level allows children to figure out the area and perimeter using whole numbers.
 Here is what they need to do.

 - Get out green rods, red rods, and light green rods.

 - Design three rinks using at least one of each rod.

 - Figure out the area and perimeter of each rink.